Storybook Dining at Artist Point with Snow White Review

 - The Hunter’s Gift to the Queen

-Taste-wise, this next dessert is probably my favorite of the three dessert options, the gooseberry tart.
+The Miner’s Treasure is a cookies’ n cream panna cotta and chocolate gems.
+It was a darling presentation, and it was okay but nothing special.
+Taste-wise, this next dessert is probably my favorite of the three dessert options: the gooseberry tart.
 It features a bite of gooseberry with a meringue topping.

 I don’t know if I’ve had the opportunity to try gooseberry before this.
-It reminded me of a pecan pie filling with a bit of whip cream on top, less the actual pecans.
+It reminded me of a pecan pie filling with a bit of whipped cream on top, less the actual pecans.
+By far, the quaintest dessert you will find is the poison apple.
+It is a “white chocolate apple mousse with a sour center.”

-I’m not a huge white chocolate fan, and the center was sour.
-So I felt that this fit the description accurately.
-But it didn’t give that authentic sweet and sour taste I was hoping for when I bit into it.
+I’m not a huge white chocolate fan, and the center was sour, so I felt that this fit the description accurately.
+But when I bit into it, it didn’t give that authentic sweet and sour taste I was hoping for.
+However, I find it hard to argue with this item’s charm and photo-worthy look, especially considering it’s one of three desserts.

+Lastly, we’ll examine one final bite at the end of the meal: The Hunter’s Gift to the Queen.
 As embarrassed as I am to share this photo with you, it does give an idea of the presentation.
 This moment is over relatively quickly, and so is your photo option, as you can see.

+Toward the end of Storybook Dining at Artist Point, a box containing “crackled maple popcorn and a ganache heart” is brought to your table.
 When the box lid is lifted to reveal your treat, a little smoke is released, creating a fun moment for your party to enjoy.
-Again, I would recommend doing a video instead of pictures to capture the moment.
+Again, I recommend doing a video instead of pictures to capture the moment.

 The server will then remove the cracked maple popcorn and chocolate heart from the box and leave them with you for enjoyment.
 There isn’t much substance to the few bites, but it is a fun moment during the meal.